mugendi/get-logs/readme.md

     }
     ```

 ### `getLogs.get()` Options

 ---

 -   All [`list() options`](#getlogslist-options) plus 👇

 -   **`lines:`** The number of lines to read from each log at once.
 Note that log files can be very huge so [fire-read](https://www.npmjs.com/package/fire-read) is used to consume them line-by-line.
 Defaults to 20.

+-   **`limit:`** Determines the total number of log files that can be read at a go.
+This means that even if 20 files match our `dateFormat` and are within the stipulated `duration`, we will only read as many as indicated by the `limit` option;

 -   **`parser:`** The function used to parse log files.
 Defaults to `JSON.parse`.
 Depending on how your logs are formatted, enter a function to parse the same.
 If no parsing is desired, then use:
     ```javascript